 Set Your Goals

-Having a clear goal in mind when you create your fitness routine is extremely important.
+Having a clear goal in mind when you create your fitness routine is important.
 It can serve as a motivational tool to help you get to the next level.

 Create a Balanced Routine